-

 - What causes a lightning strike

-- The cause and effect of rivers on
+- The cause-and-effect of rivers on their environment

 Return to Top

-All of these topics relate to the science or practice of medicine.
+The general theme of these topics relates to the science or practice of medicine.

 - The benefits of medicinal cannabis